1999 Portuguese legislative election: Fall of the government

 Besides his fragile majority to approve major legislation, Guterres also suffered with a lot of instability within his own cabinet, with two reshuffles in just four months during 2001.
 The Hintze Ribeiro Bridge collapse generated public anger against the government, which eroded even more Guterres' popularity.
-By 2001, the economy was also showing strong signs of slowdown, in a time when Portugal was about to enter into the Euro common currency and was suffering from the global impact of the September 11 attacks.
-All these problems culminated in the December 2001 local elections, where the PS suffered a big defeat and saw major urban centers, mainly Lisbon and Porto, swing dramatically to the right-wing, so, in response, Guterres announced his resignation as Prime Minister.
+Furthermore, by mid-2001, the economy was showing strong signs of slowdown, in a time when Portugal was about to enter into the Euro common currency and was suffering from the global impact of the September 11 attacks.
+All these problems culminated in the December 2001 local elections, where the PS suffered a big defeat and saw major urban centers, mainly Lisbon and Porto, swing dramatically to the right-wing.
+In response to these results, Guterres announced his resignation as Prime Minister, justifying his decision as a way to avoid a "political swamp".
 President Jorge Sampaio dissolved Parliament and called an election for 17 March 2002.